Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Evaluation Setup

 \subsection{Attack}

-Four state-of-the-art attacks are considered to examine the performance of \sysname, including iGLA \cite{igla}, GradInversion \cite{grad_inversion}, InvertingGrad \cite{invert_grad}, GGA \cite{gga,grad_obfuscation}.
+Four state-of-the-art attacks are used to test the performance of \sysname, including iDLG \cite{igla}, GradInversion \cite{grad_inversion}, InvertingGrad \cite{invert_grad} and GGL \cite{gga,grad_obfuscation}.
 These attacks cover the primary types of GLAs currently explored.
-The first three attacks address variants of Equation \ref{reconstruction_process} by employing varying optimizers, loss functions, and so on.
-GGA, on the other hand, focuses on optimizing the latent vectors of a GAN to align the gradients.
+The former three attacks address variants of Equation \ref{reconstruction_process} by employing varying optimizers, loss functions, etc. GGL diverges from this path by leveraging latent vector alignments within a GAN model.
 We implement these attacks at the start of training, as this stage is most vulnerable to GLAs \cite{bayes_attack_for_gla}.
-For GGA, we use public codes \footnote{\url{https://raw.githubusercontent.com/pytorch/examples/master/dcgan/main.py}} to train a GAN.
-Table \ref{attack_setting} provides an overview of the attack distinctions and the hyperparameters employed.
+For GGL, we use public codes \footnote{\url{https://raw.githubusercontent.com/pytorch/examples/master/dcgan/main.py}} to train a GAN.
+See Appendix \ref{leaving_detailed_settings} for an overview of the attack distinctions and the hyperparameters employed.